Design stateful ClientApps¶

 # Extract record from context

-# Deserialize arrays
+# Deserialize the parameters

 # Apply state dict to a new model instance